DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * archived `boolean`: Select only archived ads.
   * audienceSegmentIds `array`: Select only ads with these audience segment IDs.
   * campaignIds `array`: Select only ads with these campaign IDs.
-  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_VIDEO): Select default ads with the specified compatibility.
+  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_AUDIO, IN_STREAM_VIDEO): Select default ads with the specified compatibility.
 Applicable when type is AD_SERVING_DEFAULT_AD.
 DISPLAY and DISPLAY_INTERSTITIAL refer to rendering either on desktop or on mobile devices for regular or interstitial ads, respectively.
 APP and APP_INTERSTITIAL are for rendering in mobile apps.
 IN_STREAM_VIDEO refers to rendering an in-stream video ads developed with the VAST standard.
   * creativeIds `array`: Select only ads with these creative IDs assigned.
   * creativeOptimizationConfigurationIds `array`: Select only ads with these creative optimization configuration IDs.
   * dynamicClickTracker `boolean`: Select only dynamic click trackers.
 Applicable when type is AD_SERVING_CLICK_TRACKER.
 If true, select dynamic click trackers.
 If false, select static click trackers.
 Leave unset to select both.